sadafyounes/sadafyounes/README.md

 -Hi there! 👋 I'm Sadaf Younes
 Welcome to my GitHub profile!
-I'm a passionate Data Scientist and AI enthusiast interning at CognoRise Infotech.
+I'm a passionate Data Scientist and AI enthusiast.
 I have a strong background in data science, machine learning, and software engineering, with hands-on experience in building data-driven solutions.

 -🧠 What I Do
 Data Science: I work with data to extract insights, build predictive models, and solve real-world problems.